ogreyesp/JCLAL/README.md

 # Documentation

-You'll find the documentation and API inside the directory `doc/` along with the original `*.javadoc.jar` file.
+You'll find the documentation and information of the API inside the directory `doc/` along with the original `*.javadoc.jar` file.
+Also, do check for simple examples the [jclal-1.1-documentation.pdf](https://github.com/mlliarm/JCLAL/blob/master/jclal-1.1-documentation.pdf).

 # Using JCLAL